grafviktor/goto/docs/GROUPS.md

 ### SSH storage (ssh_config) ###

 Goto does not allow you to edit ssh_config file directly.
-You should edit the file using your favorite text editor and add a meta comment called `# GG:GROUP` in your host entry.
+You should edit ssh_config file using your favorite text editor and add a meta comment called `# GG:GROUP` for your host entries.

 1. Open ssh_config file in your favorite text editor: